lukmanr/CLVPipelines/README.md

 This repository maintains code samples for the tutorial **Operationalizing Customer Lifetime Value (CLV) model training and deployment with Kubeflow Pipelines (KFP)**.

+*NOTE.
+This README is a draft for the tutorial article that will be published into the solutions section on google.com.
+After the article is published on google.com the README will be edited to remove duplicate information*

 The tutorial is the fifth part of the series Predicting Customer Lifetime Value with AI Platform.
 It demonstrates how to operationalize Customer Lifetime Value model training, deployment and inference using Kubeflow Pipelines (KFP) on Google Kubernetes Engine (GKE).
 Refer to the [previous articles](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-offline-training-intro) in the series for more information on Customer Lifetime Value concepts and modeling techniques.

 The pipelines used in the tutorial follow the data pre-processing, training and scoring flow that is similar to one described in [Part 4 of the series](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-automl-tables) :